What To Wear In Sardinia

-With its beautiful coastlines, gleaming beaches, fantastic food, fascinating history, and friendly people, Sardinia is an all-round amazing destination.
+With its beautiful coastlines, gleaming beaches, fantastic food, fascinating history, and friendly people, Sardinia is an all-round amazing destination that can be visited at any time of year.

-A trip to the Mediterranean island is bound to be filled with fun nights out, explorations into nature, and days spent swimming in the sea.
+A trip to Sardinia is bound to be filled with fun nights out, explorations into nature, and days spent at the beach and swimming in the sea – that’s if you visit in the spring and summer months.
 With all there is to do here, it can be tricky to work out just what to wear in Sardinia, and what the perfect Sardinia packing list should look like.

 Another thing you will need to think about is the time of year you’ll be visiting.
-It’s not always hot in Sardinia, so knowing what to wear in Sardinia for different seasons is helpful.
-Mainly, you will need a few basic staples that can be dressed up or down.
+It’s not always hot in Sardinia, so you will need help knowing what to wear in Sardinia in September or what to pack for Sardinia in July.
+You will see that you need a few basic staples that can be dressed up or down.

 What To Wear In Sardinia – Important Considerations

 Sardinia definitely isn’t Patagonia.
-You won’t have to worry about packing for extremes or being in the middle of nowhere.
+You won’t have to worry about packing for extremes or being in the middle of nowhere (though granted, there are places that can be quite off the grid here too).

-But with enough hiking and adventurous activities to lure in intrepid travelers, there are still some things you shouldn’t forget.
-For me, there are just three things to keep in mind when deciding what to wear in Sardinia.
+But with enough hiking and adventurous activities to lure in intrepid travelers, there are still some things you shouldn’t forget when packing for Sardinia.
+There are three main things to keep in mind when deciding what to pack for Sardinia.

 Style

-Sardinia is the kind of place that is both stylish and casual, so when deciding what to wear in Sardinia, you will want to make sure you consider both points.
+Sardinia is the kind of place that is both stylish and casual, so you will want to make sure you consider both points when you pack for your trip.
 Evenings out at bars and restaurants will call for fashionable clothes, but not too over the top – it’s a pretty relaxed look.

 Daytime style will be more about practicality and dressing for whatever activity you’re doing.
 For example, visiting churches and places of worship will mean covering up and dressing modestly, but bikinis are perfectly acceptable for days spent on the beach.